insidewhy/lambics/README.markdown

   - 8/10 Not to sweet, slightly sour aftertaste.
 Much better than strawberry cider.
 * Timmermans Tradition Kriek Retro 37.5 cl - €3.97
   - 7/10 Like the Strawberry Lambic only more sour.
+* Cuvee De Ranke 75cl - €6.97
+  - 9/10 remember this was good but I forgot why.

 ## Flemish Red
 * Duchesse de Bourgogne 25cl - €1.87 -